- Terriers were originally bred to hunt vermin. This is why they love to dig so much.

 #4.
 Boston Terrier

-This little terrier makes up in energy what it lacks in size.
+This little terrier doesn’t have a lot of size, but he makes up for that with a lot of energy.
 Though it only stands 15 to 17 inches at the shoulder and weighs 10 to 25 pounds, the Boston terrier was bred to hunt rats and bait bulls.
 This lineage can be told from the face with its squashed-in muzzle and wide head that recalls the bulldog.
 Indeed, like the bulldog, Boston terrier puppies often have to be born via Caesarean section.
 Now, this popular dog, one of a handful developed in the United States, has a sweet and biddable temperament.
 There are three weight classes of Boston terrier: one under 15 pounds, one at least 15 pounds but under 20 pounds, and one at least 20 pounds but no more than 25 pounds.